-Hemorrhagic Septicemia, or commonly known Viral Hemorrhagic Septicemia Virus is a viral disease that not only plagues pond fish and aquarium fish but also can spread to other animals with the same deadly symptoms.
-Many times this disease can be mistaken as just a simple injury due to its symptoms, however, as the disease progresses it can spread to everything inside of the same water whether it effects the inhabitant or the inhabitant is just a viral carrier.
+Hemorrhagic Septicemia, commonly known as Viral Hemorrhagic Septicemia Virus is a viral disease that not only plagues pond fish and aquarium fish but also can spread to other species with the same deadly symptoms.
+Many times this disease can be mistaken as just a simple injury due to its symptoms, however, as the disease progresses it can spread to everything inside of the same water whether it affects the inhabitant or the inhabitant is just a viral carrier.

-In further stages of the disease is where there will be the visible signs such as open sores around the body, widespread hemorrhages (bleeding through the skin), gills will appear to be pale, internal organs will appear to be pale, fish will swim near the surface of the water, fish may appear to be lifeless, and/or the fish may swim in circles frequently.
+In further stages of the disease is where there will be visible signs such as open sores around the body, widespread hemorrhages (bleeding through the skin), gills being pale, internal organs appearing to be pale, fish swimming near the surface of the water, fish may appear to be lifeless, and/or the fish may swim in circles frequently.
 Sadly in the last stage of the disease, the fish may appear to be fully pale, the body will be fully blood red, eyes may be popped out and more before the disease fully takes over the fish's immune system leading to death.

 Treatment and Medication

 Unfortunately, there is no known cure to this viral infection although many have stated that using bacterial and fungus medication does slow down and can prevent death, there is no known documented proof such medicines do truly work.
 Since this viral infection plagues many lakes found in different countries, there are many agencies that are still doing tests to find the perfect cure for this virus.
 If any of your fish do present this viral disease whether they be inside of a pond or aquarium, many agencies will take the dead body to do further analysis on what can prevent this disease and how it fully affects the fish.
 If you would like to help out to find a cure for this viral disease, please contact your local fish and game agency for instructions on what to do with the fish as it is dying, or if it is already dead.